 Depending on the course we may have additional calls.

 What is Red Thread?

 The Red Thread is an approach to leading a women's circle with a Red Thread.
-When we are in person the red thread is passed around to each woman, but in a virtual context, we pass it 'in our imagination' although many women have red threads right on their desk by their computer and we hold it up to show the connection.
+When we are in person the red thread is passed around to each person, but in a virtual context, we pass it 'in our imagination' although many women have red threads right on their desk by their computer and we hold it up to show the connection.
 The ideas of the red thread are drawn from connection and protection - creating a sense of belonging across the world.
-Our founder has lead Red thread circles for over twenty years and shares it at the United Nations and online with thousands at one time
+Our founder has led Red Thread circles for over twenty years and shares it at the United Nations and online with thousands at one time

 Mary, Shiloh, and Andrew - Instructors for Legend 2023

 © 2023 MUSEA: Center for Intentional Creativity® and Cosmic Cowgirls